-Years Ended January 31,
+Fiscal Year

 Product or Service Category 2018 2017

-Ethanol \$ 3 59,239 \$ 358,349
+Ethanol \$ 368,319 \$ 359,239

-Dried distillers grains 63,120 71,204
+Dried distillers grains - 85,417 4 63,120

-Non-food grade corn oil 21,195 18,518
+Non-food grade com oil 20,097 21,195

-Modified distillers grains 8,525 5,326
+Modified distillers grains 11,950 8,525

-Other 74 402
+Other 102 74

-Total \$ 4 52,153 \$ 453,799
+Total \$ 485,885 \$ 452,153

-Ethanol sales increased from approximately \$358.3 million in the prior year to approximately \$359.2 million in the current year, primarily a result of an increase of 9.1 million gallons (3.7%) sold during fiscal year 2017.
+Ethanol sales increased from approximately \$359.2 million in the prior year to approximately \$368.3 million in the current year, primarily a result of an increase of 29.8 million gallons (11.6%) sold during fiscal year

+2018.
 The increase in gallons sold is attributable to the capacity expansion projects we have invested in over the last several years.
-The volume increase was offset by a \$0.05 decline in the price per gallon sold.
-Dried distillers grains sales decreased from approximately \$71.2 million in the prior year to approximately \$63.1 million in the current year, primarily a result of a \$18.08 decline in the price per ton sold.
-The decrease in selling price was partially offset by an increase of 21,709 tons (3.8%) sold during fiscal year 2017, a result of the same factors discussed above regarding ethanol volume increases.
-Management believes the decline in the selling price results primarily from the ongoing uncertainty regarding Chinese imports of domestic dried distillers grains as the China Ministry of Commerce had announced an anti-dumping and countervailing duty investigation in January 2016 and, in September 2016, imposed an anti-dumping tariff and a countervailing duty on U.S. dried distillers grains exports to China.
-In a final ruling in January 2017, China increased the dried distillers grains anti-dumping duty to a range of 42.2% up to 53.7% and the dried distillers grains countervailing duty to a range of 11.2% up to 12.0%.
-In November 2017, the China Ministry of Commerce announced that the countervailing duty would be repealed.
-In addition, Vietnam suspended imports of U.S. dried distillers grains for a majority of fiscal year 2017 and this also contributed to the decline in DDG prices.
-In September of 2017, Vietnam lifted its ban on imports of U.S. dried distillers grains.
-Nonfood grade com oil sales increased from approximately \$18.5 million in the prior year to approximately \$21.2 million in the current year, primarily a result of an increase of 6.6 million pounds (9.9%) sold during fiscal year 2017.
-Similar to the ethanol and dried distillers grains increases, capacity expansion projects undertaken over the last several years are the primary reason for the increase in pounds sold and is consistent with the increased ethanol production.
-Modified distillers grains sales increased from approximately \$5.3 million in the prior year to approximately \$8.5 million in the current year, primarily a result of a 74.8% increase in tons sold which was partially offset by a decline of \$4.23 in the price per ton sold.
+The volume increase was offset by a \$0.11 decline in the price per gallon sold.
+Dried distillers grains sales increased from approximately \$63.1 million in the prior year to approximately \$85.4 million in the current year, primarily a result of a \$36.31 increase in the price per ton sold.
+Management believes the price increase is primarily related to stronger export markets in fiscal year 2018 compared to fiscal year 2017.
+Non-food grade com oil sales decreased from approximately \$21.2 million in the prior year to approximately \$20.1 million in the current year, primarily a result of a decrease of \$0.04 in the price per pound sold during fiscal year 2018.
+The price decrease was partially offset by a 10.8% increase in pounds sold during fiscal year 2018.
+Similar to the ethanol increase, capacity expansion projects undertaken over the last several years are the primary reason for the increase in pounds sold and is consistent with the increased ethanol production.
+Modified distillers grains sales increased from approximately \$8.5 million in the prior year to approximately \$12.0 million in the current year, primarily a result of an increase of \$13.55 in the price per ton sold during fiscal year 2018.
+In addition tons of modified distillers grains sold increased 8.2% in fiscal year 2018 compared to fiscal year 2017.
 We expect that sales of One Earth and NuGen in future periods will be based upon the following: